 Just lay your hand calmly in front of her and, using a brush or a pen to nudge her lightly forward, allow her to get onto your palm.
 Once in your hands, understand that you shouldn’t make sudden movements with them.

 Also, and this is very important, do not drop them.
-Tarantulas, especially terrestrial tarantulas such as the MPT, aren’t made to fall from high places (such as your hand).
+Tarantulas, especially terrestrial tarantulas such as the Mexican Pink, aren’t made to fall from high places (such as your hand).
 If you ever drop one, she’s at risk of rupturing her abdomen.
 This is an injury that very few tarantulas survive, so be careful!

 Breeding Mexican Pink Tarantulas